MicrosoftDocs/xamarin-docs/docs/android/platform/oreo.md

 -----

-This message is displayed because Google no longer provides a standlone GUI AVD manager that supports API 26.0 and later.
+This message is displayed because Google no longer provides a standalone GUI AVD manager that supports API 26.0 and later.
 For Android 8.0 Oreo, you must use either the Xamarin Android Emulator Manager or the command-line `avdmanager` tool to create virtual devices for Android